Your gums can become swollen for a number of reasons but not all of them would require an immediate trip to the dentist’s office.

 After a few days, plaque hardens and forms tartar or calculus and your toothbrush alone can’t remove it.
 Tartar build-up can lead to gingivitis.
 If left untreated, it can progress to a more serious condition called periodontitis.

-We are more familiar with the fact that poor oral hygiene is a common cause of swollen gums, but we should also know that incorrect brushing technique could cause swelling as well.
+Poor oral hygiene is a common cause of swollen gums, having an incorrect brushing technique could cause swelling as well.

 3. Oral Infections